donbonifacio/blog/content/post/code-patterns-that-are-a-recipe-for-trouble.md

 There are some practices and patterns that can help us to write better code by default, on the first try.
 But we need to always be practicing and trying to improve our coding skills.

+Don't forget to check out [part 2 with more code patterns that are a recipe for trouble](/post/code-patterns-that-are-a-recipe-for-trouble-2/).